xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 date
 `}</Terminal>

-If it is wrong, fix the time synchronization: see [Time synchronization (NTP)](../management/hosts-pools.md#time-synchronization-ntp) for how to check the chrony sources and step the clock.
+If it is wrong, fix the time synchronization: see [Time synchronization](../management/time-synchronization.md#correcting-a-wrong-clock) for how to check the chrony sources and step the clock.
 On a host whose date was set manually at installation, `chronyd` is often running with no time source at all, and correcting the clock then takes an extra step.

 Once the clock is correct: